PlasmaFAIR/fortitude/docs/rules/non-portable-io-unit.md

 respectively, some use other numbers.
 Instead, use the named constants `input_unit`, `output_unit`, or `error_unit` from the `iso_fortran_env` module.

+!!! note
+    An `open` statement with one of these units is completely portable, it is just the use to mean `stdin`/`stdout`/`stderr` without an explicit `open` that is non-portable -- but see also [`magic-io-unit`](magic-io-unit.md) for why it's best to avoid literal integers as IO units altogether.

 ## Options
 - [`check.portability.allow-cray-file-units`][check.portability.allow-cray-file-units]